Prash1723/Renewable_research/README.md

 **South America**

-This region is concious of the means of energy generation and
+This region is concious of the means of energy generation, considering they produce about 70% energy through renewable means.
+Brazil is the largest energy generator in the region and has utilized its resources to its maximum.